 Rethwill Chiropractic Clinic recognizes that cost is a concern when it comes to your choice of chiropractic care.
 Our staff at Rethwill Chiropractic Clinic is highly educated and is here to walk you through your particular situation.

 If your chiropractic insurance coverage includes spinal manipulation, it will most likely cover Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
-Check with your insurance plan or ask our staff to assist you with finding out.
+Check with your insurance plan or ask our staff to help you find out.

 Realize that insurance coverage does not dictate what is necessary to regulate your spinal pain - leg pain, arm pain, neck pain or low back pain.
 You and the staff at Rethwill Chiropractic Clinic must conclude what chiropractic care is appropriate to relieve your symptom and regulate the pain.
 If your insurance says it will only pay for 12 visits and your spinal condition demands that you be seen daily or a couple times a week until your pain is alleviated, you will have to determine what is best for your health.

 Know that Rethwill Chiropractic Clinic is most willing to work with you and your insurance/financial situation to the advantage of your health and pain-free quality of life.
 Just ask.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER